pcnicklaus/SDK-Scala/README.md

 * textRequest: the language of the text is detected and is used for processing if your bot has expression for it, else your bot's primary language is used for processing.
 * voiceRequest: your bot's primary language is used for processing as we do not provide language detection for speech.

-If a language is provided, it must be one of the following:
+If a language is provided, Recast.AI does the following:

-  - en *for English*
+* textRequest: the language you've given is used for processing if your bot has expressions for it, else your bot's primary language is used.
-  - fr *for French*
+* voiceRequest: the language you've given is used for processing if your bot has expressions for it, else your bot's primary language is used

 *Accepted options are: token, language, to override the defaults provided at initialization*